WICG/import-maps/README.md

 will resolve the URLs `import:./x`, `import:../y`, `import:/z`, and `import:w`, using the module import map where applicable.
 This means module import maps have complete control over specifier resolution—both "bare" and "URL-like".

+In other words, `import` statements and `import()` expressions are now much more like every other part of the platform that loads resources, e.g. `fetch()` or `<script src="">`: they operate on URLs.
+The only difference is that, for convenience, you omit the leading `import:`.

+_What happens if you do `import "import:x"`?
+To be determined.
+We could make it fail, or make it recurse._

 We explain the features of the module import map via a series of examples.

 ### Bare specifier examples